Michael P. Boggs: Biography

-Failed nomination to district court
+Failed nomination to U.S. district court

-On December 19, 2013, President Barack Obama nominated Boggs to serve as a United States District Judge of the United States District Court for the Northern District of Georgia, to the seat expected to be vacated by Judge Julie E. Carnes, who was nominated to United States Court of Appeals for the Eleventh Circuit on the same day.
+On December 19, 2013, President Barack Obama nominated Boggs to serve as a United States district judge of the United States District Court for the Northern District of Georgia, to the seat expected to be vacated by Judge Julie E. Carnes, who was nominated to United States Court of Appeals for the Eleventh Circuit on the same day.
 His nomination was pending before the Senate Judiciary Committee, however, Sen. Patrick J. Leahy, who led the Judiciary Committee, told The New York Times that "it had become clear after talking to his colleagues that Mr. Boggs, under fire from Democrats for his conservative positions, could not win committee support....Mr.
 Boggs earns the unusual distinction as the first Obama judicial nominee this term to fail because of Democratic opposition."
 David Scott, U.S. Representative Georgia's 13th district, criticized the nomination of Boggs because of Boggs' votes in the legislature to retain Confederate insignia in the state flag of Georgia, restrict abortion, and ban same-sex marriage.
 Boggs was nominated as part of a group of nominees that won approval of Georgia's U.S. senators, to allow votes on their nominations as part of a "package deal."
 He received a hearing before the full panel of the United States Senate Judiciary Committee on May 13, 2014.

 On December 30, 2014, retiring Sen. Saxby Chambliss (R-GA) revealed that he had been advised in late November by White House Chief of Staff Denis McDonough that Boggs would not be renominated in 2015 for confirmation by the 114th Congress.

 Service on Georgia Supreme Court

-On November 9, 2016 Georgia Governor Nathan Deal appointed three new Justices to the Georgia Supreme Court, including Boggs.
+On November 9, 2016 Governor Nathan Deal appointed three new justices to the Georgia Supreme Court, including Boggs.
 He was seated on January 1, 2017.
-He became Chief Justice on July 18, 2022.
+He won the 2018 and 2024 Georgia judicial elections uncontested.
+He became chief justice on July 18, 2022.
+In February 2025, he announced his intention to retire from the Supreme Court and return to private practice.
+Subsequently, the court elected Nels S.D.
+Peterson to become the next chief justice.